pnpm/pnpm/.changeset/smooth-horses-draw.md

 "@pnpm/filter-workspace-packages": minor
 ---

-New option add: useGlobDirFiltering.
+New option added: `useGlobDirFiltering`.
 When `true`, directory filtering is done using globs.